ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab03.md

 In this part, you and your partner will use the Turtle to animate the paths of some real hurricanes!
 Your goal is to build a program that functions like the one in [this video](https://youtu.be/c2uRG42M_nc).
 Here are the details.

 ### Understand the starter code
-Open the starter file `irma.py` in idle.
+Open the starter file `irma.py` in gVim.

 In the `irma_setup` function, the following are done for you: